 How does this all work?

-Phishing usually takes form of a email notification from your bank, credit card company or another organization.
-The notification will try to encourage you do update your information or verify your credentials on a fake website.
+Phishing usually takes the form of an email notification from your bank, credit card company, or another organization.
+The notification will try to encourage you to update your information or verify your credentials on a fake website.
 The notification you receive will have a sense of urgency.
 The urgency may be related to a system failure or your password expiring.
 Because of that, it is extra important to read these notifications carefully.

-Phishing attacks are becoming more organized and well crafted.
-The sender will often try to scare you, and issue a call to action.
+Phishing attacks are becoming more organized and well-crafted.
+The sender will often try to scare you and issue a call to action.
 Ironically, they may also mention to you that this is a measure to prevent phishing attacks!
-You may see a call to action if you do not update your credentials your account will be blocked in a few days.
+You may see a call to action if you do not update your credentials; your account will be blocked in a few days.
 The call to action will be in the form of a link to a website.
-This website will look very close to your banking or credit card company.
+This website will look very similar to your banking or credit card company.

-Because of the nature of these attacks, they are short lived.
+Because of the nature of these attacks, they are short-lived.
 The average life of a phishing site is about five days.
-It is not uncommon for you to receive an email on Friday and the link is dead Monday when you return to the office.
+It is not uncommon for you to receive an email on Friday, and the link will be dead on Monday when you return to the office.

 How do the Phishing sites work?

-These sites will prompt for your credentials.
+These sites will prompt you for your credentials.
 Once entered, you are then added to a database controlled by the attackers.
-Your credentials are then used to try and access your other accounts.
-Maybe you use your GMail account to also login to other services.
+Your credentials are then used to try to access your other accounts.
+Maybe you use your GMail account to also log in to other services.
 Your compromised GMail account may give them access to many other services.
-Is your GMail account linked to your FaceBook or Instagram account?
+Is your Gmail account linked to your Facebook or Instagram account?